 Three (two teams with three members in each).

-The Scientific Committee decided which three students make up each team.
+The Scientific Committee decides which three students make up each team.

 They compete as a team.

-Throughout November the students do assignments.
+There will be a few assignments for the students on the team.
 Failure to complete these assignments will result in removal from the team.
 The team members may receive a two-day, intensive, residential training course in DCU prior to departure to IrEOES.

 Accommodation and meals during the two-day training programme, flight to and from EOES and accommodation and meals at the EOES are provided free of charge to the team members.

 Because you are a minor travelling outside Ireland with a non-family member.